hemantapkh/hemantapkh.github.io/_posts/2024-08-25-migrating-python-packages-from-gitlab-registry-to-gcloud-artifacts.md

 ---

 At [Docsumo](https://docsumo.com), we recently transitioned our version control system from GitLab to GitHub.
 One challenge that emerged during this migration was the lack of native support for [Python packages in GitHub](https://github.com/orgs/community/discussions/8542).
-To address this, we opted to move our internal packages to Google Cloud Artifacts.
+To address this, and given our infrastructure's alignment with Google Cloud, we transitioned our packages to Google Cloud Artifacts.

 Here are the detailed steps I followed to successfully migrate around 250 versions of internal packages from GitLab python registry to Google Cloud Artifacts.